Inpatient Drug Rehab

 - Joint Commission Accredited

 - Licensed by the Department of Healthcare Services in the state of California

 - Licensed to provide IMS (Incidental Medical Services)

 Experience and credentials of the treatment staff

 In order for a treatment center to run smoothly and effectively, it is very important that each staff member holds the required credentials, is trained well, and experienced in addiction treatment.
-The American Society of Addiction Medicine (ASAM) provides Standards of Care for practicing medical physicians in addiction treatment (sometimes they are called addictionologists) which help medical professionals to better treat their patients.
+The American Society of Addiction Medicine (ASAM) provides Standards of Care for practicing medical physicians in addiction treatment (sometimes they are called addictionologist) which helps medical professionals to better treat their patients.
 Most of all, when a treatment center works with a physician who is an ASAM member, it says that they are dedicated to providing the highest quality of care possible.